-Environmental Resource Mapper provides maps of natural resources that are regulated or protected by the state, or are of conservation concern, including freshwater wetlands, classified and protected streams, and rare animals and plants.
+Environmental Resource Mapper provides maps of natural resources that are regulated or protected by the state, or are of conservation concern.
+This includes freshwater wetlands, classified and protected streams, and rare animals and plants.

-New York Nature Explorer provides maps, species lists, and habitat information on the wide variety of plants and animals in New York State, and is intended for all audiences who want to know more about the natural world; it currently provides county lists of all breeding bird species and all reptile and amphibian species, and locations of rare animals and plants and of significant natural communities.
+New York Nature Explorer provides maps, species lists, and habitat information on the wide variety of plants and animals in New York State.
+It is intended for all audiences who want to know more about the natural world.
+It currently provides county lists of all breeding bird species and all reptile and amphibian species.
+It also provides locations of rare animals and plants, and of significant natural communities.

 Read more about each of these interactive mapping tools and explore the remarkable information available to you.

 With New York Nature Explorer, you can find out about the animals, plants, and habitats in your neighborhood or in your area of interest.
 Users can choose a county, town, or watershed, or specify their own location on a map, and receive a list and map of animals, plants, and natural communities that have been found there.
 Users may also choose a specific animal, plant, or natural community type, and get a list and map of the counties, towns, or watersheds where it has been found.
 Links are available to more information about each species.

 Current DEC datasets available in New York Nature Explorer include:

 - rare animals, rare plants, and significant natural communities documented from the ongoing databases of the New York Natural Heritage Program;

 - birds documented as breeding during the 2nd NYS Breeding Bird Atlas Project (2000-2005); and

 - reptiles and amphibians documented during the NYS Amphibian & Reptile Atlas Project (Herp Atlas 1990-1999).

 The lists and maps generated from New York Nature Explorer can: